nareddyt/cs3600-pycharm-debugging/README.md

 The main reason we recommend PyCharm is for the debugger!
 Before continuing, double check that you understand the **Running the Autograder** section above.
 You will need the autograder `Run Configuration` to run the debugger.

 Well, you might be wondering what the debugger is.
-Basically, you can set specific `Breakpoints` where your program will pause execution.
+Basically, it is a tool that lets you set specific `Breakpoints` where your program will **pause execution**.
 Everytime the program pauses, you can:

 * Check the values assigned to all your variables
 * Step into function calls and check what they return